getify/You-Dont-Know-JS/es6 & beyond/ch5.md

 As of ES6, some of the most useful (and performance-optimizing!) data structure abstractions have been added as native components of the language.

-We'll start this chapter first by looking at *TypedArrays*, which were technically contemporary to ES5 efforts, but which prior to ES6 were only standardized by the web platform and not JavaScript.
+We'll start this chapter first by looking at *TypedArrays*, technically contemporary to ES5 efforts several years ago, but only standardized as companions to WebGL and not JavaScript itself.
 As of ES6, these have been adopted directly by the language specification, which gives them first-class status.

-Then we'll look at maps and sets, as well as their weak ("weak" in relation to memory/garbage collection) counterparts.
+Maps are like objects (key/value pairs), but instead of just a string for the key, you can use any value -- even another object or map!
+Sets are similar to arrays (lists of values), but the values are unique; if you add a duplicate, it's ignored.
+There are also weak (in relation to memory/garbage collection) counterparts: WeakMap and WeakSet.

 ## TypedArrays